heistp/antler/README.md

 # Antler

-Antler (Active Network Tester of Load Et Response) is a network testing tool, mainly for congestion control and related work.
+Antler (Active Network Tester of Load Et Response) is a network testing tool intended for congestion control and related work.

 ## Features

 * support for stream-oriented and packet-oriented protocols (for now, TCP and UDP)
-* UDP flows may be configured with arbitrary packet release times and lengths, supporting isochronous to VBR UDP flows
+* UDP sender configurable with arbitrary packet release times and lengths, supporting isochronous and VBR UDP flows
-* control connection to all test hosts via auto-installed node, which may be run either locally or via ssh, and optionally in Linux network namespaces
+* test nodes auto-installed either locally or via ssh, and optionally in Linux network namespaces
 * test orchestration across nodes with a configurable hierarchy of serial and parallel runners
 * system runner allows execution of arbitrary system commands (e.g. for setup,